muccg/docker-puppet-base/README.md

 docker-puppet-base
 ==================

-Dockerfiles for base images that use puppet and librarian-puppet
+Dockerfiles for base images that use puppet and librarian-puppet.
+Typically only used as a test client for a puppet master.